LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

-The Marketplace opened in April 2015 as the new location for the University Bookstore, campus copy center, computer store, and two food venues.
+The Marketplace opened in April 2015 as the location for the GVSU Laker Store, campus copy center, computer store, and two food venues.
 This building is certified as LEED Gold.

 - The Student Services Building combines a variety of student services under one roof.
 The building contains the offices of admissions, financial aid, housing, and student employment, along with the Career Center, University Counseling Center, and the Dean of Students.
 Also housed in the three-story building is the Student Assistance Center, which combines the services of academic records, registration, cashier, graduation audit, and the registrar.
 The Spring 2018 addition of 5,580 square feet provides a reception area for the student recruitment program.
 This addition is known as the Laker Experience Suite.

 - Henry Hall, named after former U.S. Representative Paul Henry of Grand Rapids, contains three lecture halls, the Department of Biomedical Sciences, and seven microcomputer labs.
 Much of the artwork in the building is the work of Grand Valley alumni and faculty and staff members.